Lusito/webextension-polyfill-ts/CONTRIBUTING.md

 - schemas: schema .json files downloaded from various sources.
 - lib: generated typescript definition files and one manually written file (index.js)
 - src: source for commandline commands to fetch and validate schemas, and to generate typescript files.
-- fixes.json: fixes for schema files.. see below.
+- `fixes/<namespace>.json`: fixes for schema files.. see below.

-## fixes.json
+## fixes/\<namespace\>.json

 Since the schema .json files are flawed, some fixes have to be applied to generate good typescript files.
 Sometimes types are wrong or missing in the schema files.

-This json file is a map key => replacement, where key expresses what part of the compiled schema structure you want to modify.
+The fixes json files are a map key => replacement, where key expresses what part of the compiled schema structure you want to modify.

 To illustrate how this works, let's examine this line:
 ```"manifest.types.$ImageData.unsupported": true,```